TechChange/eslint-config/README.md

 ## Changelog

+- **2.1.0**
+	- UPDATED: Update `max-len` rule to:
+		- Ignore URLs since these shouldn't have newlines inside them
+		- Ignore internationalization due to long contant names
+	- UPDATED: Increase `complexity` allowed to the eslint default of `20` as existing rule was unnecessarily constraining
+	- UPDATED: Remove react rule to start functions with handle
+	- UPDATED: Update rule `id-length` to allow variables `j` and `k` which are commonly used in `for` loops
 - **2.0.0**
 	- BREAKING: Added jsx-a11y plugin as peer dependency.
 	- ADDED: Added recommended rules from jsx-a11y plugin.